 To the princes and the burghers gathered in Ayodhya's hall:

-"Known to all, the race of Raghu rules this empire broad and fair,
+"Known to all, the race of Raghu rules this empire broad

 And hath ever loved and cherished subjects with a father's care,

 Tn my fathers' footsteps treading I have sought the ancient path,